diyclassics/diyclassics.github.io/cv.md

 ### Conference Roundtables

+- 2025\.
+"Teaching Neo-Latin Texts by Women: Strategies and Innovations in Latin Education," Renaissance Society of America Annual Meeting," Boston, MA.
+March 22.
+Participant.
 - 2019\.
 "Apollo vs. Python3: What Can Classics Learn from Computer Science (and Vice Versa)?" at American Classical League Institute.
 New York, NY.
 June 29.
+Organizer.

 ### Invited Talks